-You might end up spending a lot of money to get out of an offer to purchase.
+If you decide to rescind an offer to purchase, you’re looking a pretty substantial financial loss.
 A typical home inspection with a radon test costs between $400 and $550, depending on the size of the home.
-Let’s say the home inspection leads to the need for a structural engineer’s report that costs $300 to $500.
-Not only does the buyer have to complete all inspections and tests within the original home inspection time period, the typical basement wall issue (requiring a structural engineer’s report), it could literally cost between $700 and $1,000 to prove to the seller that a bona fide defect exists so that the contract can be legitimately terminated by the buyer.
+If, after the home inspection, you require a structural engineer’s report, that costs $300 to $500.
+It could literally cost between $700 and $1,000 total to prove to the seller that a bona fide defect exists so that the contract can be legitimately terminated by the buyer.

-Additionally, buyers must give copies of the home inspection report and any other reports or testing (per Line 407 of the Wisconsin Offer to Purchase) like roof or basement inspections to the seller, even if the buyer isn’t claiming any defects and even though the reports and tests were likely paid for solely by the buyer.
+Additionally, buyers must give copies of the home inspection report and any other reports or testing (like roof or basement inspections) to the seller, even if the buyer isn’t claiming any defects and even though the reports and tests were likely paid for solely by the buyer.

 Special assessments by taxing authorities and/or home owners’ associations that are levied on or after the accepted offer date and before closing are the responsibility of the buyer, not the seller.
 This is not a typo (see Lines 360-362).
 The only way to protect yourself as a buyer from this risk is to instruct your real estate agent to modify the standard language to make the seller responsible.

-The buyer is at risk for potentially a lot more than their earnest money if they default on the offer to purchase.
+The buyer is at risk for potentially a lot more than their earnest money (the money the buyer pays as a gesture of buying intent). if they default on the offer to purchase.
 Lines 281 to 284 of the Wisconsin Residential Offer to Purchase clearly state the seller may:

-1) Sue for specific performance, which means a judge could order the buyer to follow through with the contract, and request the earnest money as partial payment of the purchase price; or
+– A judge may order the buyer to follow through with the contract, and request the earnest money as a partial repayment of the purchase price